Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-runtime-conf.md

 {{site.base_gateway}} uses port `8000` for the proxy, taking incoming traffic from consumers, and forwarding it to upstream services.

-The default proxy UR is `http://localhost:8000`.
+The default proxy URL is `http://localhost:8000`.
 If you configured a different host, replace `localhost` with your hostname.
 Use this URL, along with any routes you set, to access your services.